The ads above are Google-sponsored;

 I generally use 80W90 GL5 petroleum oil at the transmission (and driveshaft on models requiring oil in the driveshaft) and rear drive.
 Note that dino oil and synthetics are available as 75W90 which are also generally OK, but some full synthetics are not 'sticking' to metal surfaces all that well after some storage time, and because of that, I am generally recommending one use a premium GL5 petroleum gear oil in either of these viscosity ranges.
 There is some controversy about using SYNTHETIC oils in the TRANSMISSION.
 I am in the middle of the arguments.
 More on this a bit further down this article.

 Disregard information you may have heard about sulfurs in GL5 being bad on Airhead rear drive brass or bronze parts.
 NOT TRUE.
-The bad information is a hold-over from PRE-Airhead days.
+The bad information is a hold-over from PRE-Airhead days, and, even then, only with certain early bikes.
 Here is the information, in case you want it.
 This is where BMW advised about the changeover on early BMW bikes from engine oil or early versions of gear oil (usually we say GL4) to GL5 hypoid rated oil.
-From Barrington Motor Work: Chris Betjemann's BMW/2 Motorcycle Restoration and Service Manual (A Guide for the BMW /2 Owner/Restorer)
+From Barrington Motor Work: Chris Betjemann's BMW/2 Motorcycle Restoration and Service Manual (A Guide for the BMW /2 Owner/Restorer).
+Confirmed.

 BMW AG, recommended lubricant changeover: oil to hypoid.